LBNL-ETA/haxall-based-fault-correction/econ-lockout/README.md

 functionalities that are only available in SkySpark (https://skyfoundry.com/product) which requires obtaining a paid license.

-This framework adjusts the economizer outside air temperature lockout setpoint for an air handling unit, if the setpoint is accessible via BACnet.
+This framework adjusts the economizer outside air temperature lockout setpoint for an air handling unit (AHU), if the setpoint is accessible via BACnet.

 Components:
 - Functions (`func`) are provided in individual text files that contain the source of each function.
 Function records, including the `func` and `dis` tags, must be created manually.
 - Views (`view`) are provided in individual trio files that contain the entire `view` record, including the `src` and all other view record tags.
 They can be loaded and committed to Folio as new records.
 - Templates (`template`) are provided in individual trio files that contain the entire `template` record, including the `tags` and all other template record tags.
 They can be loaded and committed to Folio as new records.
 - Files (`file`) are provided containing reference data for the provided functions.
-Files can be manually added to the `proj/io` directory or uploaded via the Haxall or Skyspark UI.
+Files can be manually added to the `proj/projName/io` directory or uploaded via the Haxall or Skyspark UI.

+This framework identifies the ASHRAE Climate Region that the AHU resides in by extracting the zip code from the AHU's `siteRef->geoAddr` and performing a lookup from the file `FIPS_v4.csv`.
+This file was created by combining Climate Zone and FIPS data from https://gist.github.com/philngo/d3e251040569dba67942 with FIPS and Zip Code data from https://www.kaggle.com/datasets/danofer/zipcodes-county-fips-crosswalk

 outside and air and temp and disable and sp and equipRef->economizer